-The Register may accept systems using other inert gas sources provided an equivalent of safety is achieved.
-Each inert gas source is to be fitted with automatic combustion control to provide for fulfillment of the requirements of 3.9.1.3, Part VI "Fire Protection" of the Rules for the Classif cation.
+Systems using other inert gas sources may be allowed, provided an equivalent of safety is achieved.
+Each inert gas source is to be fitted with automatic combustion control to provide for fulfillment of the requirements of 3.9.1.3, Part VI "Fire Protection" of the Rules for the Classification.

-6.5 A low capacity of the system than that specified in 3.9.2.1, Part VI "Fire Protection" of the Rules for the Classification is allowed on condition that the cargo discharge rate from the tanks being protected is restricted to 80 per cent of the inert gas capacity.
+6.5 A lower capacity of the system than that specified in 9.16.2.1, Part VIII "Systems and Piping" of the Rules for the Classification is allowed on condition that the cargo discharge rate from the tanks being protected is restricted to 80 % of the inert gas capacity.